HAmatrook/RedNews/README.md

 # RedNews
 Red News is free Android App that build using Java language.
 The App enable the user to stay up to date with latest news.
+# Features
-Share and invite other people to the App.
+- Share and invite other people to the App.
 - Ability to save the news in order to read it later.
 - View some recent news in  a widget.
 - Accessibility.